 Her work has been featured in festivals such as The New York City Electroacoustic Music Festival (Virtual), Yarn/Wire Institute (Virtual), Ensemble Evolution (Virtual), New Music on the Point (Vermont, USA), wasteLAnd Summer Academy 2019 (Los Angeles, USA), EQ: Evolution of the String Quartet (Banff, Canada), Modulus Festival (Vancouver, Canada), SALT New Music Festival (Victoria, Canada).

 Being a cross-disciplinary artist, she has actively collaborated on projects evolving around dance, film, and theatre.
 Her recent collaborations include live electronic music for a dance performance by Ballet BC's artists in residence, Peter Smida; Original score for Anthony Lee's short film; And, live-performed music for Tomoyo Yamada's dance film.

 Kimia has been presented by organizations such as Iranian Female Composer Association, Music on Main, Western Front, Vancouver New Music, and Media Arts Committee.
 She has had publicity in papers such as The New York Times, Georgia Straight, MusicWorks Magazine, Vancouver Sun, and Sequenza 21.

 Koochakzadeh-Yazdi has recently graduated from Simon Fraser University’s interdisciplinary School for the Contemporary Arts with a Bachelors of Fine Arts in Music Composition and having studied with Sabrina Schroeder, Owen Underhill and Mauricio Pauly.
-Kimia will be starting her DMA in composition at Stanford University in Fall 2021.
+Kimia is currently pursuing a DMA degree in music composition at Stanford University.